langley-2/job-tracker-swift/README.md

 # Job Tracker

-**Job Tracker** is a SwiftUI app I built to keep my job search organized.
-It helps me stay on top of every opportunity — from spotting a role to getting an offer (or not).
-The goal was to streamline the entire application process and give myself a clearer sense of progress and momentum.
+**Job Tracker** is a SwiftUI app I built to keep my job search organised.
+It helps me stay on top of every opportunity — from spotting a role to receiving an offer (or not).
+The goal was to streamline the entire application process and give myself a clearer sense of progress and direction.

 ## What It Does

 - Keeps all job applications in one place
 - Tracks the status of each role — from discovery to final outcome
 - Stores useful details like contacts, notes, and links
-- Shows visual indicators for quick status checks
+- Displays visual indicators for quick status checks
 - Offers contextual prompts based on where I’m up to with each role
 - Uses a clean tab-based layout for easy navigation